mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   She lifted herself up by one arm and scurried around the house looking for where Linyu might have gone.
 There was no sign of hae listener and Liffa's robes were still in the washroom. *Thi left.
 But there's still so much I don't know about hae.*

   With some hesitation, she decided to carry on with her day and look for Linyu later.
 Pomri would give her an earful on the whole journey if she was late for her own appointment.
-She quickly grabbed her senate robes from the bedroom and a canteen of water, stuffing them in her bag, and walked outside into the foggy morning.
+She quickly grabbed her senate robes from the bedroom and filled an oiled wood canteen of water, stuffing them in her bag, and walked outside into the foggy morning.

   She approached the stable, calling, "Laen-Laen," and he made three short whoops to wake up.